vartikaX-ai/Machine-Learning/Linear-Regression/README.md

 This repository contains my implementations and practice projects on **Linear Regression** using **Python** and **Scikit-learn**.

-The goal of this repository is to understand the complete Linear Regression workflow, including data preprocessing, model training, prediction, visualization, and evaluation using real-world datasets.
+The objective of this repository is to understand the complete Linear Regression workflow, including data preprocessing, feature engineering, model training, regularization, prediction, and evaluation using real-world datasets.

 ---